megumi-mori/SimplyFire-beta/docs/source/plugin_gui/mini_analysis.rst

     single mini event.

 Window before peak to estimate baseline (ms)
-  The baseline is calculated as an average of data points before the peak.
+  The baseline is calculated by averaging data points.
-  Setting this parameter to >0 fixes the start of data points that are sampled to the specified ms before the peak.
+  Setting this value >0 fixes where the data points are sampled in relation to the peak time to calculate the baseline.
+  The value specifies the left most (earliest) data point to sample for baseline calculation.

-  Set this parameter to 0 to ignore the parameter.
+  Set this parameter to 0 to ignore the parameter and use the trailing-moving-average.

 Window averaged to find start of mini (ms)
-  The baseline is calculated as an average of data points before the peak.
+  The baseline is calculated by averaging data points.
-  This parameter sets the x-axis range that should be sampled to caculate the average.
+  This parameter sets the size of the x-axis window that should be sampled to calculate the average.
-  Higher numbers tend to result in increased robustness against consistant baseline noise;
+  Higher numbers tend to result in increased robustness against consistent baseline noise;
   however, higher numbers can result in effects of unusually large and rapid deviations from the baseline (i.e. artefacts) affecting the surrounding